Ghinwa apologises to Jemima over misinformed tweet

 “This tweet is staggeringly ignorant and would be funny if it weren’t dangerous.
 The photo is taken on a family holiday in Mexico (not Israel) and we are wearing ponchos (not Jewish religious dress) @GhinwaBhutto - shame on you,” Jemima replied.

-In response to Jemima's tweet, Ghinwa issued an apology.
-However, the PPP-SB chairperson asked Jemima not to 'lecture' her about shame.
-"Oh my god! that was Mexico?
+In response to Jemima’s tweet, Ghinwa issued anapology.
+However, the PPP-SB chairperson asked Jemima not to ‘lecture’ her about shame.
+“Oh my god! that was Mexico?
 My apologies.
 How perceptions can easily blind people, even me.
-But please, please do not lecture me about shame," Ghinwa wrote.
-However, the back-and-forth ended on a positive note, with the PTI chief's ex-wife tweeting: "Apology accepted.
-Thank you.
-I know your own lovely children have been attacked unfairly for political reasons so I’d appreciate it if you’d please think twice before doing the same to mine.
-They are not involved in politics in Pakistan nor anywhere else."
+But please, please do not lecture me about shame,” Ghinwa wrote.

 KARACHI: Pakistan People’s Party-Shaheed Bhutto (PPP-SB) Chairperson Ghinwa Bhutto apologised on Monday to Pakistan Tehreek-e-Insaf Chairman Imran Khan’s ex-wife Jemima Goldsmith over a misinformed tweet.